FY 2013

 Organizer

-Kyoto High School Collaborative Research Council (Secretariat: University Consortium Kyoto)
+Kyoto High School-University Collaborative Research Council (Secretariat: University Consortium Kyoto)

-~What is the career of an imadoki woman?
-Let's ♪ think about it with a nice talk~
+~What is the career of a woman who imadoki?
+Let’s ♪ think about it with a nice talk~

 PAGE TOP